Back to Blog

 Phone-Based Check-Ins

 AI-powered calls like those from AvenoraCall provide daily consistency.
 The AI calls at the same time every day, has a caring conversation, and reports back to you.
-Best for: ensuring no day is missed.
+Best for: ensuring no day is missed, especially for long-distance caregivers or families juggling demanding work schedules.

 In-Person Check-Ins